nicolec702/CS100-Project/README.md

 > **Features:**
 > - A Storyline.
 > - Dialogue System.
->   - Plan using dialogue tree
+>   - Plan on using dialogue tree
 > - XP Scaling System
 >   - Later quests/enemies give you more xp
 >   - They also deal more damage/have more health